 The making of a disciple does not stop with the initial belief experience nor the subsequent initiation experience.
 There is an educational process that follows to keep the new Christ-follower learning and growing in his/her new faith.
-Some today would equate this with "spiritual formation."
-Whatever the label, the important thing is that there be an on-going growth experience.
+It is important to see that there be an on-going growth experience.
 A new believer's worldview must be changed; his lifestyle adjusted to increasingly conform to the image of Christ; and his ethical conduct increasingly marked by integrity.
-When transformation is apparent in these areas, that believer in turn is in a position to teach others also and thus duplicate the process.

 Teaching has a final goal - obedience so that transformation is experienced!
 New believers are taught with the goal that they become obedient followers of all Christ commanded.
 Among other things that Jesus taught, they are to live out the great commandment (Mat.
-22:37-40) and show great compassion (Mat.
-9:36).
-It takes growth experiences in community with other believers for that to be most effective.
+22:37-40), show great compassion (Mat.
+9:36), and engage in the great commission (Mat.
+28:18-20).

 This is why believers are congregated into local churches (and why some have labeled this passage the "church planting" commission).
 This is why missionaries have established Bible schools and seminaries the world over.
 This is why seminars, webinars, church based training and a host of other teaching ministries are so important.
 Growth happens best in the presence of other believers.
 It is the local church that best facilitates the fellowship of believers.
-Thus by implication the establishment of local congregations is an outcome of the making disciples.
+Thus by implication the establishment of local congregations is an outcome of making disciples.